 Bake it on 350 for about 12 minutes.
 Remove from the oven allow them to cool for a few minutes before dunking them into melted butter and then bathing them in a cinnamon sugar mixture.

-Make sure not to OVER mix your batter.
-Mix it just enough.
+- Make sure not to OVER mix your batter.
+Mix it until just combined.
 The more you mix it the tougher your donuts will be.

-Also make sure to not over cook your donuts.
+- Be sure to not over cook the donuts.
 Similar to cookies, take them out at the 12 min mark.
 While they are cooling the donuts will set to the perfect texture.

 Apple Cider Donuts